trevorlinton/webkit.js/README.md

 4. Note you'll need to use EventHandler class to forward in mouse clicks and keyboard events for interaction.
 5. If WebKit crashes it will attempt to write a "core" file, this will have a stack trace that can be used in gdb to figure out where something went wrong.
 In the browser this is through emscripten's emulated "file system", effectively just a huge text blob.

+You can also try running `node webkit.js <html>` from a commandline.
+It will most likely through a llvm-trap though.

 Contributing
 --------------